Ceasing employment

 Where an employee’s employment is terminated within the probation period, the employee will be entitled to one week’s notice of termination or payment in lieu of notice.

-Notice requirements are in clause 61 of the Enterprise Agreement (see related resources).
+Notice requirements are in clause 72 of the Members of Parliament Staff Enterprise Agreement 2024-27 (MOPS EA).

 Termination by operation of the MOP(S) Act

-An employee’s employment can be automatically terminated by the operation of the MOP(S) Act.
+An employee’s employment can be automatically terminated by operation of the MOP(S) Act.
 This can be due to a number of events and circumstances of an employing parliamentarian.
-Section 14 of the MOP(S) Act deals with termination of employment in certain circumstances, such as the employer ceases to be Senator or member or hold relevant office.
+Section 14 of the MOP(S) Act deals with termination of employment in certain circumstances, such as the employer ceasing to be a parliamentarian.

-Affected employees will be contacted when an automatic termination trigger event occurs.
-Employees are required to complete and submit notification of employment status form (see related resources) following an automatic termination.
+Affected employees will be contacted by the PWSS when an automatic termination trigger event occurs.
+Employees are required to complete and submit a Form 129: Notification of Employment Status (see related resources)following an automatic termination.

 A fact sheet on termination triggers, including advice on changes to these arrangements following amendments to the MOP(S) Act provides further information (see related resources).